Who We Are

 HRM lawfully processes personal data.
 Under GDPR, HRM must have a lawful basis for processing all personal data.
 The main grounds used by HRM are as follows:

-- Contractual – for example with temporary workers on client sites, we will process data to allow HRM to fulfill the requirement of the contract.
+Contractual – for example with temporary workers on client sites, we will process data to allow HRM to fulfil the requirement of the contract.

 We process data using secure cloud applications.
 Our suppliers are based internationally and only use secure data centres and where the data is accessible outside the EU for the purpose of processing, analytics, development and testing, HRM ensures that suppliers are GDPR compliant.

-Microsoft Office 365 for Email and office applications.
+Microsoft Office 365 for email and office applications including Teams.

 Storage of Data